Olympus E-PL5 vs Panasonic GF1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN E-PL5 and Panasonic Lumix DMC-GF1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the E-PL5 and the GF1 have been discontinued, but can regularly be found used on eBay.
+Both the E-PL5 and the GF1 have been discontinued, but can regularly be found used on ebay.
 The GF1 was replaced by the Panasonic DMC-GF2, while the E-PL5 was followed by the Olympus E-PL6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-PL5 and GF1 can be found, respectively, in the Olympus E-PL5 Manual (free pdf) or the online Panasonic GF1 Manual.

 So what is the bottom line?
 Is the Olympus E-PL5 better than the Panasonic GF1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.